 How We Evaluated Inventory Management Software

 We looked at features of inventory management software from the perspective of a warehouse manager, manufacturer, and retailer managing inventory for a single small business.
-Not only should the software be easy to use and relatively affordable, but it should also include the basics of inventory management, such as bar coding, inventory alerts, reordering, sales tracking, and integrations.
+Not only should the software be easy to use and relatively affordable, but it should also include the basics of inventory management, such as bar coding, inventory alerts, reordering, and sales tracking.

 On the more advanced side, we looked at features like bin tracking, forecasting, and bill of materials.
+It’s also important that the software integrate with other apps, including accounting and point-of-sale systems (POS).
 The list of inventory management software options we’ve chosen should serve most small business needs.

 We considered several types of inventory management software using this list of criteria: